-Your braces will be attached quickly and easily to your teeth, but a full day is necessary for the bands to completely affix.
+Your braces will be attached quickly and easily to your teeth, but a full day is necessary for the bands to affix completely.
 It is a good idea to wait several hours after getting braces before eating solid food.
-You may find it easier to eat soft foods for the first couple of days while you are becoming accustomed to eating with your new braces.
+You may find it easier to eat soft foods for the first couple of days while you become accustomed to eating with your new braces.

-The braces may feel a little awkward at first and the teeth may be tender or sensitive to pressure.
+The braces may initially feel awkward, and the teeth may be tender or sensitive to pressure.
 This is completely normal and will go away soon.
-It may feel as though the braces are “sticking out,” but this sensation will also soon pass.
+It may feel like the braces are “sticking out,” but this sensation will soon pass.
 Small pieces of orthodontic wax may be used if the brackets irritate cheek tissues.
-The orthodontic office always has extra wax in case you run out so call them if you need more.
+The orthodontic office always has extra wax in case you run out, so call them if you need more.

-Many patients will experience some discomfort at first, but the soreness will go away within the first few days or even hours of getting braces.
+Many patients will initially experience some discomfort, but the soreness will go away within the first few days or even hours of getting braces.
 It is impossible to predict exactly when the tenderness will end.
-Some patients choose to take over-the-counter pain relievers on the first day of treatment to lessen the discomfort.
-To ensure the best result take the medications before your appointment.
+Some patients take over-the-counter pain relievers on the first day of treatment to lessen the discomfort.
+To ensure the best result, take the medications before your appointment.

-Braces are attached to your teeth with a strong adhesive but may become loose as a result of eating certain foods.
-It is also possible that wires could become bent or broken without proper care.
+Braces are attached to your teeth with a strong adhesive but may become loose due to eating certain foods.
+Wires could also become bent or broken without proper care.
 Since it is best to achieve orthodontic treatment goals with as few disruptions as possible, a well-balanced diet is important to ensure a healthy environment for your teeth.

-Patients should avoid foods that are sticky, hard or chewy.
-They should also avoid any food and drinks that are known to cause cavities.
-Patients should brush, floss and rinse their mouth regularly between meals.
+Patients should avoid foods that are sticky, hard, or chewy.
+They should also avoid any food and drinks known to cause cavities.
+Patients should brush, floss, and rinse their mouth regularly between meals.

 The foods below are known to cause breakage of orthodontic appliances and are examples of what NOT to eat:

-Extra wax is available at our office for a nominal fee in case you run out.
+Extra wax is available at our office for a nominal fee if you run out.